SunnyDeng/azure-content-dede/articles/hdinsight-develop-deploy-java-mapreduce.md

 5. Führen Sie den folgenden Befehl aus, um die Dateien zu kopieren:

-		# Copy the file from local workstation to the Blob container
+		# Copy the files from the local workstation to the Blob container
 		foreach ($file in $filesTxt){

 		    $fileName = "$localFolder\$file"